 Proposed travel must take place between 1 April 2019 and 31 December 2019, funding will not cover any expenses incurred outside this time frame.

 |Year of study:||All years|

-Typically the panel will not fund conference attendance, only applicants who are presenting papers will be considered.
+Typically the panel will not fund conference attendance.
+Applicants who are presenting papers at conferences will be considered, but the panel will take into account whether a paper has already been accepted for presentation.
 The panel looks favourably upon applications that involve collaboration with local institutions.
 The panel does not fund internships, travel for undergraduate, graduate-entry medic or postdoctoral students, or travel to support job searches.

 How to apply